Azure/azure-linux-extensions/Diagnostic/README.md

 ## Supported Linux Distributions

+Please note that the distros/versions listed below apply only to Azure-endorsed Linux vendor images.
+3rd party BYOL/BYOS images (e.g., appliances) are not generally supported for the Linux Diagnostic extension.

 - Ubuntu 12.04 and higher.
 Ubuntu 16.04 support is currently not official, as our OMI dependency is not officially supported on Ubuntu 16.04 as of LAD 2.3.9.
 Also as of the same version, MySQL monitoring using OMI/SCX is not working on Ubuntu 16.04, due to the fact that Ubuntu 16.04's MySQL build is changed in a way that current OMI/SCX doesn't support.
 - CentOS 6.5 and higher
 - Oracle Linux 6.4.0.0.0 and higher